hcai-mms/hcai-mms.github.io/_publications/2025_06_ACL_LyrDetec.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Nouhaila Erragzi
-- Nabila Zrira
-- Safae Lanjeri
-- Youssef Omor
-- Anwar Jimi
-- Ibtissam Benmiloud
-- Rajaa Sebihi
-- Rachida Latib
-- Nabil Ngote
+- Markus Frohmann
+- Gabriel Meseguer Brocal
-- Haris Ahmad Khan
+- Schedl
-- nawaz
+- Elena V. Epure

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: